 Here are photos of our daughter’s two recycled cats.

 Crescent Beef Stroganoff

 After FarmStyle “CrossFitting”, you might want to try this 1970’s Crescent Beef Stroganoff.
 Just as my form of CrossFit isn’t real, neither is this recipe.
 But it does combine your family’s love of crescent rolls with some vegetables.
+If you don’t have fresh mushrooms, canned mushrooms would work too.
+Make sure you drain them well.
 This recipe is the same vintage as Vegetable Pizza and is cheap, very simple and feeds many.